tailwind/engineering-blog-posts/2-what-is-a-mutation-observer-and-when-to-use-it/README.md

 The `MutationObserver` is a powerful but lesser-known concept that is supported by all major browsers.
 It allows you to watch for changes in the DOM.

-You can see:
+With it, you can observe:
-1. When an element is inserted or remove
+1. When an element is inserted or removed
 2. When an element is modified (both its attributes and content)
 3. When an element's child/children are modified